http-party/http-server/README.md

 `-P` or `--proxy` Proxies all requests which can't be resolved locally to the given url. e.g.: -P http://someurl.com

+`-f` or `--forward` Enable X-Forward-* Headers for proxied requests.
+Only available with proxy setting (defaults to 'False').

 `-S` or `--ssl` Enable https.

 `-C` or `--cert` Path to ssl cert file (default: cert.pem).